Structural risk minimization for quantum linear classifiers

 Having established that the quantity $r$ defined in Proposition~\ref{thm:vc} and the Frobenius norms of the observables influence the complexity of the family of quantum linear classifiers (i.e., the green line in Figure~\ref{fig:srm}), we will now study the influence of these parameters on the training errors that the classifiers can achieve (i.e., the blue line in Figure~\ref{fig:srm}).
 First, we study the influence of these model parameters on the ability of the classifiers to correctly classify certain sets of examples.
 Afterwards, we study the influence of these model parameters on the margins that the classifiers can achieve.

-Recall from the previous section that the VC dimension of a family of quantum linear classifiers depends on the ranks of the observables that it uses.
+Recall from the previous section that the VC dimension of certain families of quantum linear classifiers depends on the rank of the observables that it uses.
+For instance, if the observables are such that their images are (largely) overlapping, then the quantity $r$ defined in Proposition~\ref{thm:vc} can be controlled by limiting the ranks of all observables.
+In Section~\ref{subsec:srm_practice} we use this observation to construct ansatzes for which the VC dimension bound can be tuned by varying the rank of the observable measured on the output of the circuit.
 Since the VC dimension is only concerned with whether an example is correctly classified (and not what margin it achieves), we choose to investigate the influence of the rank on being able to correctly classify certain sets of examples.